- Why you should run Hive on Kubernetes, even in a Hadoop cluster

 Aug 15, 2018 • Sungwoo Park

 NOTE: This article is superceded by a new article expanded with results of concurrency tests on newer versions of SQL-on-Hadoop systems.
-We refer the reader to the new article: Performance Evaluation of SQL-on-Hadoop Systems using the TPC-DS Benchmark.
+We strongly recommend the reader to read the new article instead: Performance Evaluation of SQL-on-Hadoop Systems using the TPC-DS Benchmark.

 We often ask questions on the performance of SQL-on-Hadoop systems: